ConnectingApps/ShowOrchestration/README.md

 In addition, a kubernetes service is created as well.
 This is to help us accessing our microservice from the outside world.
 A service file has labels that are also used in the deployment file to show the relation.
 Moreover, the service file has an inner port (port) used by the microservice and an outer port (NodePort) to access it from the outside world (such as the testers or developers laptop).

 I assume you have kubernetes running and some environment to deploy to (this can be just minikube running locally).
 We recommend [minkube 0.27](https://github.com/kubernetes/minikube/releases/tag/v0.27.0) because of its stability.
 First you should install Kubernetes.
-We recommend doing that by changing you docker settings and apply them as shown below.
+We recommend doing that by changing your docker settings and apply them as shown below.

 ![image](https://raw.githubusercontent.com/ConnectingApps/ShowOrchestration/master/InstallKubernetes.png)